shayan223/Culvert_analysis/README.md

 To check the accuracy of the model, run: `./main.py --validate-model`

+## All at Once

+If you don't want to run each individual command, run: `./main.py --all`.

 ## Directory Structure Explained

 1. The `./data/` directory is where all the data's stored.